Adarsh-0417/Fraud_Detection-System/README.md

 📌 Overview

-This project builds an intelligent fraud detection system for UPI transactions using machine learning.
+This project builds an intelligent fraud detection system for transactions using machine learning.
 Instead of simple rule-based checks, the system learns behavioral patterns and identifies anomalies in real-time.

 🎯 Problem Statement